qmlbook/qmlbook/en/ch15/index.rst

 File IO
 -------

 It is often required to read and write from files. ``QFile`` is actually a ``QObject`` but in most cases it is created on the stack. ``QFile`` contains signals to inform the user when data can be read.
 This allows reading chunks of data asynchronously until the whole file is read.
 For convenience it also allows reading data in blocking mode.
 This should only be used for smaller amounts of data and not large files.
-Luckily we only use small data in these examples.
+Luckily we only use small amounts of data in these examples.

 Besides reading raw data from a file into a ``QByteArray`` you can also read data types using the ``QDataStream`` and unicode string using the ``QTextStream``.
 We will show you how.